thewca/worldcubeassociation.org/README.md

   manual step will not longer be required.

 ## TODO
-- Drupal, phpBB, and the WCA regulations are not yet in this repository.
+- Drupal and phpBB are not yet in this repository.